 Our testing experience

-The Lennox Plush Euro Top was the one I reached for when I wanted to unwind—there’s a noticeable cushion right at the surface, and it felt like my shoulders settled in more naturally when I turned onto my side.
-Mia was the clear “yes” vote here; she said her shoulder and outer hip felt protected instead of perched.
-Carlos liked the transition from soft top to deeper support, but he did note he had to be a bit more deliberate when rolling over.
-Marcus slept fine on his back, but on stomach starts he felt his hips sink more than he prefers.
+Lennox Plush Euro Top was the one we reached for when comfort was the priority.
+The surface has obvious cushion, and in our side-sleep tests shoulders and outer hips settled in more naturally.
+Mia felt protected instead of perched.
+Carlos liked the transition from soft top to deeper support, but he did have to be more deliberate when rolling over.
+On stomach starts, Marcus noticed more hip sink than he prefers.

 What we liked